wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

-Customers can take several actions and use a variety of tools to help secure their Windows Virtual Desktop deployment.
+Customers can take several actions and use various tools to help secure their Windows Virtual Desktop deployment.
 The following table lists some of the best practices for securing your Windows Virtual Desktop ecosystem.

 |**Best Practice**| **Result**                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |